bmatsuo/lark/docs/lua.md

 - **stdin** -- A source filename to redirect into the process standard input stream.

 - **stdout** -- A destination filename to redirect output from the process standard output stream.
+If '+' precedes a filename output will be appended to the specified file.
+If '$' precedes a filename, output will be buffered and returned with the result.
+If '&' precedes a filename output will be written to standard output along with any specified destination.

 - **stderr** -- A destination filename to redirect output from the process standard error stream.
+See the documentation for stdout for information about the destination filename format.

 - **ignore** -- Do not terminate the task if the command exits with an error.